Tejas-Shastha/drinking_assistant/README.md

 This is the Policy Drive Controller.
 Suggested to use the launch file instead.

 * `feeder_position_control.cpp`
 *NOT IN USE*

 This is the Force Controller Mk I using Position Controller instead of Velocity Controller.
 Technically works, but since PC is so bad, this was not further developed and is no longer used.
 Still left here for reference or future use.

 * `feeder_sideways.cpp`
 *NOT IN USE*

 This is the Force Controller Mk I with sideways feeding approach.
-Truncated since the smart cup was changed to single sensor.
+Deprecated since the smart cup was changed to single sensor.

 * `feeder_sideways_1D.cpp`

 This is the Force Controller Mk II with sidewys feeding approach.
 Start with launch file if recording, or simply run this node if only testing.

 * `feeder_straight.cpp`
 *NOT IN USE*

 This is the Force Controller Mk I with forward feeding approach.
-Truncated since the smart cup was changed to single sensor.
+Deprecated since the smart cup was changed to single sensor.

 * `feeder_straight_1D.cpp`

 This is the Force Controller Mk II with forward feeding approach.
 Start with launch file if recording, or simply run this node if only testing.